41° 27.51' , -112° 41.328'

 See more at the National Weather Center

-Runway: 1250 ft long x 13 ft wide hard rutted two-track road.
+Runway: 1250 ft long x 13 ft wide hard rutted two-track road with a slight slope towards the lake.

 I did a fly-by and took photos.
 The airstrip looks to be in good condition.
 Did not land due to the ongoing sovereign lands discussion which will determine if we can someday land at Spiral Jetty again.